- Use Cash

 - 6) Make you used car last longer

 - Fuel economy is important, but it is not the greatest cost in owning a vehicle.
 Depreciation is the largest cost of owning a vehicle.
 The longer you hang onto your used vehicle, the lower your transportation costs will be.
 On that subject, if you own more than one vehicle, do you really need your second car?
 Your third?

 - 7) Buy out of season

-- Does a 2010 snowblower work better than a 2009 model?
+- Does a new snowblower work better than an last-year's model?
 Can anyone aside from the judges on "Project Runway" tell if that dress is from this season or last?
 The close-out aisles and bargain bins are your friends.